doyljoh/myMachineLearningLibs/README.md

-NumerAI
+DaraAI
 ==============================

-machine learning repo for the numer.ai comp
+A reposity of machine learning functions and algorithms.

 Project Organization
 ------------